 The kitchen is a sleek contemporary area with white quartz counters.
 ‘We couldn’t find what we wanted,’ say the owners, ‘so we sketched our design and ordered the pieces online.’

 The couple knocked down the wall connecting the kitchen to the the family room to create a free-flowing expanse on the ground floor.
+The new open-plan living room ideas provides a highly practical multi-functional, family space.
 A clever sideboard-style storage unit has been created using the same cabinetry that is in the kitchen.

 The entrance hall is kept neat with a slim cabinet that has plenty of storage space.
 A cleverly positioned mirror makes the most of the light coming in through the glass door.